 Transparency creates accountability

 Supply Clusters provides transparent reporting on Electrical Consumables through our member portal.
-Simply sign up to our Standing Offer arrangement with L&H and your data will be available 24/7.
+Simply sign up to our Standing Offer arrangement and your data will be available 24/7.
 Members have access to all of their data including detail on every single transaction.
 Join today, start saving on Electrical Consumables and see all the detail you need to manage your needs:

 - Quantity and Spend by period